BotFloyd/BotContestUT2004/README.md

 # BotContestUT2004
-Project for the BotConstest competition
+Project for the BotContest competition